fonoster/routr/docs/configuration/general.md

 The `spec.externAddr` and `spec.localnets` parameters help Routr identify the correct path for any given traffic.
 The `spec.externAddr` is typically the Internet facing IP address.
-The `spec.localnets` is array with valid CIDR, IP/Mask, or single IP values. here is quick example:
+The `spec.localnets` is an array with valid CIDR, IP/Mask, or single IP values. here is quick example:

 ```yaml